-3.7 Valuation experts
+3.7 Valuation expert

-The foundation ensures that the value of the real estate properties is assessed once a year by the independent valuation expert(s).
+The foundation ensures that the value of the real estate properties is assessed once a year by the independent valuation expert.
 The estimated value can be used for the annual accounts, provided no obvious significant changes have taken place since the valuation.

-Before the acquisition and sale of real estate, a valuation must be carried out by the valuation experts.
-The valuation expert visits the properties The experts survey the properties to carry out the valuation.
+Before the acquisition and sale of real estate, a valuation must be carried out by the valuation expert.
+The valuation expert visits the properties to carry out the valuation.